WashingtonYandun/WashingtonYandun/README.md

 👀 I am strongly interested in:
 -------------------------------

--   Machine learning & Deep learning.
+-   Machine learning.
--   Math & Finances.
+-   Finances.
 -   Project managment.

 🌱 More of my work (repos for fun and practice)